waymaiker/mix-martial-judge/backend/README.md

 #### If you want to deploy on an other network

 1- Add the network name and Id into this [helper-hardhat-config.js](https://github.com/waymaiker/mix-martial-judge/blob/master/backend/helper-hardhat-config.js) <br/>
-2- Make sur your .env file is all set with you RPC nodes Api Key, Private Key and the Etherscan Api Key <br/>
+2- Make sur your .env file is all set with your RPC nodes Api Key, Private Key and the Etherscan Api Key <br/>
 3- Configure your [hardhat.config.js](https://github.com/waymaiker/mix-martial-judge/blob/master/backend/hardhat.config.js) <br/>
 4- Then execute the next command